Clopidogrel (clop-id-o(h)-grel) and Aspirin (as-per-in)

 methotrexate - a medicine used to treat cancer or arthritis.

-phenytoin - a medicine used to treat epilepsy.
+carbamazepine, oxcarbazepine, phenytoin and valproic acid - medicines used to treat epilepsy.

-tolbutamide and chlorpropamide- a medicine used to treat diabetes.
+tolbutamide, repaglinide and chlorpropamide- medicines used to treat diabetes.

-tamoxifen - a medicine used to treat breast cancer.
+tamoxifen and paclitaxel medicines used to treat breast cancer.

 fluvastatin - a medicine used to lower cholesterol.